PSFW/dotnet-docs/CSharp/MSBuild.md

 `CentralPackageTransitivePinningEnabled`true
 `CentralPackageVersionOverrideEnabled`false

-Note: multiple package sources results in a restore warning, you will need to add packageSourceMappings for each source. (nuget.org can have *, other sources can have a pattern that matches more explicitly)
+Note: Multiple package sources result in a restore warning, you will need to add packageSourceMappings for each source. (nuget.org can have *, other sources can have a pattern that matches more explicitly)

 This warning caused problems, this is not simple to setup, potentially is has a bug.